Sparks29032/Release-Playground/README.md

 Upon pressing the left, middle, or right button, the avatar will perform a "clicking" animation.

-Upon pressing an alphanumerical character or 'space', the avatar will perform a 'key press' animation.
+Upon pressing an alphanumerical character or 'space', the avatar will perform a "key press" animation.

 Different mouse and keyboard buttons will simulate animations in slightly different locations.